Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Epipelagic Langlands parameters

 In positive characteristic case, the automorphic representation generated by the Frobenius trace function of the unique irreducible $(V_P,\cL_\phi)$-equivariant perverse sheaf on $\Bun_{\cG}$ has epipelagic representation of \cite{RY} as its local component at $\infty$.
 Thus the monodromy at $\infty$ of the Hecke eigenvalue $\cE_\phi$ of the $(V_P,\cL_\phi)$-equivariant $D$-module $\cA_\phi$ is the de Rham analog of the epipelagic Langlands parameter.

 In \cite[\S7.1]{RY}, Reeder and Yu made predictions on the epipelagic Langlands parameters.
-We can deduce the following de Rham analog of their predictions from our main result: \begin{prop} For a stable inner grading with $s_0>0$ and $\phi\in V_P^{*,\st}$, let $\nabla_\infty=\cE_\phi|_\infty$ be the de Rham epipelagic Langlands parameter. \begin{itemize} \item [(i)] The monodromy group of $\nabla_\infty$ has zero fixed vectors on $\Lg$.
+We can deduce the following de Rham analog of their predictions from our main result: \begin{prop} For $\phi\in V_P^{*,\st}$, let $\nabla_\infty=\cE_\phi|_\infty$ be the de Rham epipelagic Langlands parameter. \begin{itemize} \item [(i)] The monodromy group of $\nabla_\infty$ has zero fixed vectors on $\Lg$.

 \item [(ii)] The slope of $\nabla_\infty$ is $\frac{1}{m}$, and its adjoint irregularity is $\mathrm{Irr}(\nabla_\infty^{\Ad})=\frac{|\Phi|}{m}$.